Once the failure is located, there are several solutions we can use to completethe repair.

 Pipe Repair

-Over time, a joint may open, and it takes in soil, sand, stone, roots, and various types of debris which creates voids above the pipe which an become sink holes or other issues that make an area unsafe.
-That’s when Ed Kelly and Sons are asked to determine what is wrong and recommend the most long lasting and cost-effective repair.
+Over time, a joint may open and it can take in soil, sand, stone, roots and various types of debris, which then creates a void above the pipe.
+The void may become a sinkhole or create other issues that make an area unsafe.
+That’s when we are asked to determine what is wrong and to make recommendations for the most long-lasting and cost-effective repair.

-Trenchless pipe repair is an important method of repair that the Kelly team used to repair sewers without requiring soil excavation.
-We gain access to the inside of the pipe, insert a CCTV crawler, which allows us to visually inspect the pipes for failures, breaks or misalignments in the mainline and laterals.
+Trenchless pipe repair is an important method of repair that we use to repair sewers without requiring soil excavation.
+We gain access to the inside of the pipe, insert a CCTV crawler, which allows us to visually inspect the pipes for failures, breaks and misalignments in the main line or laterals.

 Sectional Liners

-If we find a broken area of pipe or a dislocated joint.
-A sectional liner, which is a short patch, can be installed to repair the fault.
+If we find a broken area of pipe or a dislocated joint, a sectional liner, or a short patch, is installed to repair the fault.

 Neighborhood projects benefit from pipe bursting because there is minimal disruption to homeowners and little or no damage to landscaping, trees, sidewalks, roads, etc. This means very few complaints to the municipality.